 2 hours from Shireoaks to below Haggonfields Lock :: 5 locks and return :: £100

-2½ hours from Shireoaks to Turnerwood :: 8 locks and return with pause for lunch and ice cream :: £125
+2½ hours from Shireoaks to Turnerwood :: 8 locks and return with pause for lunch (not included) and ice cream (not included) :: £125

-3 hours from Shireoaks down to the Lock Keeper pub :: 6 locks and return, including a one hour pause for a meal in the the Lock Keeper :: £150
+3 hours from Shireoaks down to the Lock Keeper pub :: 6 locks and return, including a one hour pause for a meal (not included) in the the Lock Keeper :: £150

 The boat can be chartered from Monday to Saturday inclusive with a start time to suit you.
-Charters on Sundays are only available between October and Easter because the boat is committed to public trips from the Lock Keeper during the summer months.
+Charters on Sundays are only available between October and the end of April because the boat is committed to public trips from the Lock Keeper during the summer months.

 The video below is about our Sunday trips from the Lock Keeper pub in Worksop.